zabaras/MH-MDGM/README.md

 ## Dataset

-The datasets used have been uploaded to Google Drive and can be downloaded corresponding links
+The dataset used have been uploaded to Google Drive and can be downloaded with corresponding links.

 Gaussian: Please change the directory and download all files from the link: